Skip to main content

 Key Principle

 Timber is renewable only when forests are allowed to regenerate faster than they are harvested.
-This requires active management, not just setting forests aside.
+This requires active management, not just setting forests aside and hoping for the best.

 3 Carbon Storage and Climate Impact